Africa Cup of Nations records and statistics: Most goals in a single match

 Laurent Pokou scored 5 goals for CIV in a 6–1 victory against ETH in 1970.

 Most goals in a single tournament

 Ndaye Mulamba scored 9 goals for ZAI in the 1974 tournament.

 Goalscoring goalkeeper in the tournament

 Kennedy Mweene is the first and only goalkeeper to score a goal (for ZAM) in an Africa Cup of Nations, in 2013.

 Most hat-tricks

 Hassan El-Shazly scored 2 tournament hat-tricks for the UAR: one in 1963 and one in 1970.

 Most tournaments with a goal

 Kalusha Bwalya (for ZAM), Samuel Eto'o (for CMR), Asamoah Gyan and André Ayew (both for GHA) each scored at least one goal in a record six different tournaments.
+Bold indicates a winning campaign.